![]() |

 |

-Reads data from the socket until a specified delimiter character.
+Reads data from the socket until a specified delimiter character is encountered.

 |